assaf/zombie/doc/new-assertions.md

 Asserts that selected input field (text field, text area, etc) has the expected value.

-`browser.assert.pathname(expected, message)`

-Assert that document URL has the expected pathname.

 `browser.assert.prompted(messageShown, message)`

 Assert that browser prompted with a given message.